30 Hours Free Childcare

 The 2015 manifesto committed to giving 30 hours of free childcare a week to working parents of three and four year olds.
 The aim was to deliver the economic prize of greater parental employment, and reduce the cost of childcare.

-Implementation was a huge challenge: we needed around 50,000 childcare providers to offer 30 hours, but surveys suggested that 40% might not do so because they considered our funding rate too low.
-Local authorities, who are our delivery partners, are responsible for managing their local childcare markets – we worked seamlessly with them to make sure we delivered 30 hours.
-Working with HMRC, we created a ground-breaking parent-facing digital application system which gives instantaneous eligibility decisions.
+The team needed 50,000 childcare providers to offer 30 hours, but surveys suggested that 40% might not do so because they considered our funding rate too low.
+They worked seamlessly with local authorities, the delivery partners, to ensure 30 hours were delivered.